Birdwatching in La Güira National Park, Cayo Coco, Camagüey and Zapata

 For 16 years Andy Mitchell was a career civil servant in his home town of Derby and then Leeds before realising that the outdoor life was calling him.
 He moved from Leeds to North Ronaldsay Bird Observatory in Orkney for a year's training and ended up staying for nearly five years, as well as falling in love with Orkney.
 A spell of various expeditions abroad and jobs in conservation followed which gave him a breadth of knowledge and experience.
 He then joined the RSPB working on research into Song Thrush declines before moving back to Orkney to manage the reserves on Egilsay and Rousay.
 After ten years with RSPB he left to set up his own business advising on wildlife tourism and doing environmental assessment work based at his home on South Ronaldsay.
 Birds are his main passion - not in the sense of having to see every species but as conservation indicators.
 His other interests are all things Cuban, beekeeping, music (he's learning to play the fiddle) and seeing the delight on people's faces when they see those special wildlife moments.

-The day will be spent at Cayo Coco.
-First thing, we will search for the endemic Cuban Sparrow and then look in the coastal scrub and lagoons for a wide variety of both resident and migratory birds.
+The day will be spent on Cayo Coco.
+First thing, we will visit Cueva de Jabalï¿½ not far from our hotel for the endemic Cuban Sparrow and wealth of other species such as Key West Quail-dove, Zenaida Dove, Cuban Tody and Grey Catbird which come to drink and bathe in some water baths put out by the local guides.
+Then we will look in the coastal scrub and lagoons for a wide variety of both resident and migratory birds.
 We should see Brown Pelican, Magnificent Frigatebird, Crested Caracara and Clapper Rail as well as several different species of waders and gulls.
 In the afternoon, we will drive over to Cayo Guillermo to try for the Bahama Mockingbird and some more wader-watching in the shallow blue waters.

 An early start to drive out to Cayo Paredon Grande, a remote island on the Atlantic coast.
 We park near the lighthouse at the very tip and search for the specialities here - the endemic Oriente Warbler and Cuban Gnatcatcher.
 This is also the only place to see the endemic race of Thick-billed Vireo and can be a good spot for migration.
 After lunch in the hotel we either spend the afternoon at leisure or a do little birdwatching close to the hotel.

 Our air-conditioned coach will take us to Camagüey in time for lunch.
 We'll then take a tour of the city by bicitaxi stopping at various important locations for the history of this vibrant city.
-We then drive to our next stop at the La Belén reserve in the Sierra de Najasa.
-Be prepared to rough it a little here!
-Our accommodation is in rustic cabins right in the heart of the reserve – and thereï¿½s a swimming pool outside your door!
+We'll spend the next two nights at Hotel Camagüey on the edge of the city.

 It's time to leave Camagüey and drive to our next destination in Zapata and our cabins at Playa Larga.
 We'll arrive in the afternoon and have a chance to settle in and perhaps have a swim in the famous Bay of Pigs – you are just yards from the warm Caribbean Sea.
 The Zapata Swamp is the richest bird area in Cuba and we'll start to find out why as we go out, close to the hotel, to enjoy that active feeding time in the late afternoon/early evening.
 After dinner, we can walk out into the grounds of the hotel to look for Stygian Owl and Cuban Nightjar.